zmek/patientflow/README.md

 Please note that you are looking at this repo prior to its first release.
 It is incomplete.

 ## Objectives
-1. Develop code origially written for University College London Hospital into a reusable resource following the principles of Reproducible Analytical Pipelines
+1. Develop code that was originally written for University College London Hospital into a reusable resource following the principles of Reproducible Analytical Pipelines
 2. Share the resource with analysts, bed managers and other interested parties in the NHS and other hospital systems
 3. Provide training materials to inform and educate anyone who wishes to adopt a similar approach